psycopg/psycopg2/doc/src/extras.rst

     .. method:: stop_replication()

-        This method can be called on synchronous connections from the ``consume()`` method of a ``consumer`` object in order to break out of the endless loop in `consume_replication_stream()`.
-If called on asynchronous connection or outside of the consume loop, this method raises an error.
+        This method can be called on synchronous connection from the ``consume()`` callable in order to break out of the endless loop in `consume_replication_stream()`.
+If called on asynchronous connection
+        or when replication is not in progress, this method raises an error.

     .. method:: send_replication_feedback(write_lsn=0, flush_lsn=0, apply_lsn=0, reply=False)